hengtseChou/ArchSetup/README.md

 Yuo can also skip the part if you don't want them.

-Make sure you checking out packages/settings from `setup.sh` in each subfolder modify as you need before installing.
+Make sure you checking out packages/settings from `setup.sh` in each subfolder and modify as you need before installing.

 👉️ Check Hyprland config: [Hypr](https://github.com/hengtseChou/Hypr) <br>
 👉️ Check Niri config: [Hypr](https://github.com/hengtseChou/Niri) <br>